oppia/oppia-web-developer-docs/SWESkills-2018.md

 - UI/UX development

 **Suggested milestones**
-1. [Small] Create a "designer" role for explorations.
-The designer should be able to only add images to an exploration.
-The concept of a placeholder needs to be created.
+1. [Small] Create the concept of an "image placeholder".
 A placeholder should contain a description which describes the image required in the placeholder.
 Make the backend changes to implement a placeholder.
+Also, create a "designer" role for explorations; the designer should only be able to add images to an exploration.
-2. [Small]  The operations allowed for a designer are add an image to a placeholder, create a new image.
-Functions that allow operations on explorations need to be modified to perform these new operations.
-Permission checks need to be added to make sure that a designer is only allowed to perform these operations.
+2. [Small] The only operation allowed for a designer is to add an image to a placeholder.
+Functions that allow operations on explorations need to be modified to include this new operation.
+Permission checks need to be added to make sure that a designer is only allowed to perform this operation.
 3. [Medium] Implement the frontend changes to make this feature work end to end.
 Provisions to add placeholders while creating a lesson must be added.
 The UI to add an image to a placeholder must be designed and implemented.
-An option must be provided in exploration settings page to add users as designers for an exploration.
-Also, a complete end to end test must be written in protractor that tests this user flow.
+An option must be provided in the exploration settings page to add users as designers for an exploration.
+Also, a complete end-to-end test must be written in Protractor that tests this user flow.

 ***
 ### Project 10: Translation tab accessibility and analytics

-**Aim**: Oppia has introduced a new translation tab for exploration translators last month, this was made to ease the process of translating an exploration, currently the translation tab is in working condition but it lacks accessibility feature and now as the translation tab is released and the community is aware about this new translation tab it would be great to make it more accessible and analyze the use case of translation tab.
-The aim of this project is to make the new translation tab more accessible and make easier to use in translation process.
+**Aim**: Oppia has introduced a new translation tab for exploration translators to ease the process of translating an exploration.
+Currently, the translation tab is in working condition, but it lacks accessibility features.
+Now that the translation tab is released and the community is aware about it, it would be great to make it more accessible and understand how it is being used.
+The aim of this project is to make the new translation tab more accessible and to make the translation process easier for contributors.

 **Team**: Audio translations (mentor: **@DubeySandeep**)